It’s that time of year again.

 - Maximize your pre-tax retirement plan contributions or start a plan.
-The maximum this year is $18,500 or $24,500 if over age 50 in 2018.
-Next year that number is set to rise to $18,500 and &24,500 respectively.
+The maximum this year is $19,500 or $26,000 if you are over the age 50 in 2018.
 If you are self-employed setup and fund maximum contributions to your retirement plan.
 Which plan you use depends upon your cash flow, the plan rules, whether or not you have employees and other factors such as fees and expenses.

 - Contribute to an HSA, MSA or FSA.

 - If you have a high deductible healthcare plan you can add a Healthcare Savings Account (HSA) and contribute $3,600 for yourself or $7,200 for your family.
 Whatever you don’t use can be rolled over and invested.

 - Establish a Medical Savings Account (Archer MSA) you can set up an Archer MSA through your employer, a bank, an insurance company, or another financial institution.
 Medical Savings Accounts are portable, so you can keep the account even if you change employers, and the funds in an MSA remain in the account until you spend them.
 You do have to check the rules to see if you are eligible for an MSA.

 - If you are eligible for a Flex Spending Account (FSA) you should consider that for next year as your amount must be determined at the beginning of the year and the money must be used during the tax year, though $500 is eligible to be rolled forward into the next tax year.
 An FSA would only be available through your employer and does not require a high deductible healthcare plan.

 - Donate your RMD to a qualified charity.
 While many IRAs are eligible for Qualified Charitable Deductions (QCD).

 - You must be 70½ or older to be eligible to make a QCD.